vico-research-and-consulting/puppet-hosting_basesetup/README.md

   * distribution of standard dotfiles
   * distribution of user specific dotfiles from a specifyable location
   * minimal numeric uids/gids at 12000 to reduce collections with groups and users id without numeric id specification
+  * restrict distribution of users/groups by restriction tag
+  * override user/group details for dedicated nodes
 * installation of zabbix agent
   * add additional zabbix-agent-extenion packages
 * package installtion via hiera